Krrrl/thesis2020/ros_packages/README.md

 ### open_manipulator_msgs
 open_manipulator_msgs is also augmented, and should replace the official version.
 The augemntation is just the addition of the action_queue service from gym_manipulator_interface.

+#### CHANGELOG
+Please see the CHANGELOG.md for an exact changes/amendments done to the supplied open_manipulator ros packages.